-Not sure if you need a commercial certificate?
 Free Let’s Encrypt certificates are the best option for most use-cases as they’re really simple to install and cover end-to-end encryption for website visitors.
 However in select cases, like an online store, you may wish to use a commercial certificate instead.
-Read more on how to select an SSL certificate here.
+Read more on how to select your SSL certificate here.

-If your domain isn’t yet live with us, but you wish to make it live now, the following steps will ensure your Let’s Encrypt certificate will apply as soon after you make it live as possible.
+If your domain isn’t yet live with us, the following steps will ensure your Let’s Encrypt certificate will apply as soon after you make it live as possible.

-1) Make your DNS changes to point the domain to us.
+- Make the necessary DNS changes to point the domain to us.

 - Specify the email address that will be used for urgent notices and lost key recovery.

-- Select what you want to secure in addition to the main domain: If you have the www subdomain, select the “Include a “www” subdomain for the domain.
-If you have domain aliases, make absolutely sure they are pointing to your hosting and live, then select them to add them to the certificate as well.
-If any of your aliases or subdomains are not live, do not select them or your certificate will not be successfully issued.
+- If you have domain aliases and/or subdomains, you’ll be presented with the option to include them in the certificate here, however be sure they are pointing to this hosting account and live: If any of your aliases or subdomains are not live, do not select them or your certificate will not be successfully issued.

 - Click Get it free.

 Plesk automatically generates the CSR, sends it to Let’s Encrypt, retreives the certificate, installs it, then activates it for the domain.

 - Now that you’ve got the cert, you may wish to force SSL to be active across your entire website.